Imyahan/imyahan/README.md

 <h3>Update :</h3>
 <p>
   - I m currently working on finding a intership, 10 Weeks to 3 months <br>
-  - Also working on my self but I live in near to Paris <br>
-  - Well also nice to meet you <br>
 </p>

 ---